frsong/tf-examples/README.md

 * MNIST will download itself as needed.

-## Simple linear regression with the Iris dataset
+## Linear regression with the Iris dataset

 * `iris_linreg_np.py` implements linear regression in NumPy with batch gradient descent, i.e., each gradient is computed on the entire dataset.